selinapan/DH150/README.md

 >> ![PrototypeFrames](https://github.com/selinapan/DH150/blob/master/Assignment09/PrototypeFrames.png)
 >>
 >
+more opaque background when stuff pops up white and blue did not have a high enough contrast so i went with a darker blue provided by a toolkit i liked the white & blue and shades of grey because it is not too much color and very clean gains and losses represented by green and red because it makes natural sense i coded pay as green and request as red because it made sense and i talked to some other peers and they agreed that that makes natural sense, but the reverse might make more logical sense. perhaps they shouldnt be color coded, but i wanted a way to distinguish between the two buttons, as i ahve often pressed the wrong one. i used a tool kit to make it more realistically like an iPhone the icons i used were from noun project and chose simple ones that would be easily recognized

 +1: Thoughtful description about how you made the decisions for the graphical interface design (ex.
 Color scheme).